2,875 words, 10 min. For teens, young adults, and super-hero fans

 “Sure do,” Lois said, “thanks to ‘Mr. Superguy.’”

-The girl and her dad ambled off.
-Every few seconds, the girl’s excitement must have gotten the better of her, and she stopped to do her energetic, in-place hopping up and down.
+The girl and her dad ambled off, hand in hand.
+Every few seconds, her excitement must have gotten the better of her, for she stopped to do her energetic, in-place hopping up and down.

 Her smile widened to a grin.
 “AI.”

 He bobbed his chin toward the zoo.
 “Scary, eh?”
 He looked away for a full five seconds, then back.
 “Uh, is this a good time to tell you what I—?”

 “By the way, we still have our jobs.
 Pretty sure Perry’s jumping up and down like that little girl.”

 “Good.
 Good.
 Good.”
 He nudged his glasses farther up the bridge of his nose.
 “Uh, look, Lois, there’s something I need to tell you.
 The time seems, uh, timely.”
 To keep his hands from fidgeting, he focused on her peaceful blue eyes.
 “I’m, uh, not what you think I am.
 I’m not.”

 “Oh I know.
 You’re really not a wilting squish afraid of your own shadow.”